Four Continents Figure Skating Championships cumulative medal count

 If the total number of medals is identical, the gold, silver and bronze medals are used as tie-breakers (in that order).
 If all numbers are the same, the skaters receive the same placement and are sorted in alphabetical order.

-The table only shows the period from the first to the last won medal, not all participation at the Four Continents Championships.
+The table only shows the period from the first to the last medals won, not all participation at the Four Continents Championships.

 Top 10 ranking of men's singles skaters by the most medals won at the Four Continents Championships